-In our makeshift corner room, just metres away from Martin Place Square, I told Signa she would find me when she took her last breath, so she closed her eyes and pushed a smile across her face.
+In our makeshift corner room, just yards away from Martin Place Square, I told Signa she would find me when she took her last breath, so she closed her eyes and pushed a smile across her face.

-Everything about her, from the way her hips curved to her legs, to the way her soft breasts often bulged in my hands, she made me want to press against her now and run a single finger down her throat, until I heard her whimper my name.
+Everything about her, from the way her hips curved to her legs, to the way her soft breasts often bulged in my hands, she made me want to press against her now and run a single finger down her throat until I heard her whimper my name.
 But I couldn't.
 Not now.
 Not out here.

 ‘Hold me, Tane,’ she whispered.

 ‘Shh.’
-I rose in the sleeping bag to kiss her brow, acknowledging silently the business suit laughing, walking past and holding hands with another suit as they talked about their Bali trip.
+I rose in the sleeping bag to kiss her brow, acknowledging silently the business suit laughing, walking past, and holding hands with another suit as they talked about their Bali trip.

 I flopped beside Signa, flat on my back.
 Squeezing my eyes shut, I turned over so that the chill from the pavers seeped through my sleeping bag to cool my front.